 Advanced Algebra 10 Honors Syllabus

-Materials Needed: Three-Ring Binder with 4-5 dividers, Pencils, Graphing Calculator (Ti-84 is recommended), Lined and Graph Paper
+Materials Needed: Three-Ring Binder, Pencils, Graphing Calculator (Ti-84 is recommended), Lined and Graph Paper

 Classroom Values and Expectations: Students are expected to come to class prepared and ready to participate.
 All students must be respectful of each other and support each other’s learning.
 All school rules must be followed in class.
 If a student is absent from class, it is their responsibility to figure out what they missed and find time to make it up.

 Student Support: Students are encouraged to work together and form study groups to support each other in their learning.
 Additionally, support is available in the math lab during most blocks (math lab schedule).
-I am available by appointment most days before and after school.
+I am available during the math lab A block days 1, 5, & 6 as well as by appointment most days before and after school.

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.